ldover29/Red_Vs_Blue-Project/README.md

 After discovering multiple vulnerabilities on the target VM, here are so mitigation strategies to help defend agasint further attacks in the future.

+**Preventing Brute Force Attacks**

+Mitigation:

+- An alarm should be set to limit how many attempts can be made when entering a password before the user is locked out.
+   - The threshold should be set very low to deter threat actors, for example, 5 attempts.
+   - After 5 attempts, the user will be permanently locked out until and administrator can be contacted.
+   - Weak passwords is the root of this attack.
+   - Since some of the users of the company have such weak password, password requirements should be put in place.
+   - Two factor authentication, complex passwords (8 or more characters, special characters, numbers, contains no English words and case sensitive) and changing passwords once a month would be additional ways to mitigate attacks.

 **Blocking the Port Scan**

 Mitigation: